zjohnwei/zjohnwei.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: John Wei
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-My name is Inigo Montoya.
+Hello there, welcome to my personal blog on machine learning and data science in the cloud environment.
+My name is John Wei.
 I have the following qualities:

-- I rock a great mustache
+- Ph.D. in Engineering Science
-- I'm extremely loyal to my family
+- Post-doctoral Research in High Performance Computing for Coastal Science

-What else do you need?
+[//] # What else do you need?

-### my history
+[//] # ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+[//] # To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.